-Updated Jan.
-23, 2017 Travel safety-7 Tips on How to Avoid Being a Robbery Victim With fears now of terrorism, travelers may overlook the more likely possibility of property crimes and theft.
-The $10 million heist during Paris Fashion Week 2016 was a stark wake up call.
-However, while high profile celebrities, such as Kim Kardashian, are targeted for their wealth and their visibility, few travelers will have such an experience.
+Updated May 15, 2017 Travel safety-7 Tips on How to Avoid Being a Robbery Victim With fears now of terrorism, travelers may overlook the more likely possibility of property crimes and theft.
+Last year’s (last decade’s?) most publicized robbery for travelers abroad was the $10 million heist during Paris Fashion Week for reality TV star Kim Kardashian.
+Since she was targeted apparently because of her wealth and visibility, few travelers will have such an experience.
 Tourists don’t tend to tour with 8 figures worth of gems that can attract thieves.
 More often, petty crimes can occur.
 I learned my lesson on a joint work and pleasure trip.
 Read on to learn how to dodge wily thieves, It is true that with some thought robberies abroad can be more easily avoided.

-Having just returned from travel outside the US, I have some updated thoughts.
+When I returned from my last trip abroad earlier this year, I had some updated thoughts.
 (It is good to think how to use such tips at home.
 It is easy to be less wathcful in familiar places.)

 Travel safety-7 Tips on How to Avoid Being a Robbery Victim, Tip One: